apalache-mc/apalache/docs/src/apalache/installation/docker.md

 ## Using the development branch of Apalache

-The development of Apalache proceeds at a quick pace and we cut releases weekly.
+The development of Apalache proceeds at a quick pace, and we cut releases weekly.
 Please refer to the [changelog][] and the [manual][] on the `main` development branch for a report of the newest features.
 Since we cut releases weekly, you should have access to all the latest features in the last week by using the